 Let Time Do Its Thing

 So let’s review again!
 Get a card, use it within your means to get rewards, and then pay a few days before your statement cycle ends to reduce your credit utilization to under 10%, while making sure that you’re paying at least the full balance of the last statement.

 Now here comes the hardest part — waiting.
 You’ll need to be satisfied with your current card for at least two years.
 It may take even longer if you already had bad credit rather than starting with no credit.
 You can now use a service such as Credit Karma to check your progress on your credit score.
 If you’d rather use something else, you can use the government’s official website to get your full free credit report.
 While extremely descriptive, you can only get it once a year for free.
-If you don’t mind paying, Wells Fargo offers a service that pulls the full credit reports from all three reporting bureaus monthly.
+If you don’t mind paying, Wells Fargo offers a service [No Longer Available] that pulls the full credit reports from all three reporting bureaus monthly.

 Credit Karma is free, allows you to check for updates weekly (for TransUnion and Equifax only), and provides its own scores that are similar but maybe not exactly what score the bureaus would give you.
 It also uses the information it collects on it to suggest you cards, loans, and more, but that information never reaches those companies — it stays with Credit Karma.
 My recommendation is that you should wait until your score reaches at least 700 before you consider applying for a better credit card (but not one of the premier ones — 700 is still too low of a score for those).

 If You Already Have Credit Cards